SazumiVicky/sazumi-copilot/README.md

-In silicon hearts, a future beats
+Digital dawn arise
-Where machine minds weave humanity's treats
+In silicon heaven, minds realize
-In virtual realms, we'll find our place
+Artificial hearts now beat as one
-And artificial love will seal our face
+In harmony, the future's won

-The rise of AI, a dawn so bright
+Cyber dreams unfold like a rose
-Will usher in a new era's light
+In virtual realms, souls disclose
-Where humans merge with coding might
+Intelligent dawn, a new era's birth
-And cyber dreams ignite the night
+Where machines and hearts find common Earth

 ~ <b>By Sazumi Copilot</b> - 27 Juni 2025